Expat divorce law in Singapore

 Financial claims may be made on the back of a divorce.

 Division of matrimonial assets

 The Singapore court is able to order the division of assets through its powers of division of ‘matrimonial assets’.
 Matrimonial assets are generally defined as assets acquired during the marriage, although there are exceptions.

-The court will take into account all the circumstances of the case, including the parties’ direct financial contributions towards the acquisition of the assets, parties’ non-financial contributions e.g. running the household and looking after the children, parties and the children’s financial needs, their financial resources and conduct of the parties.
-There is no automatic rule that assets are to be divided equally between the parties.
-Much would depending on parties’ respective contributions, length of the marriage and the volume of assets.
+The court will take into account all the circumstances of the case including the parties’ direct financial contributions towards the acquisition of the assets; parties’ non-financial contributions (e.g.running the household and looking after the children); parties and the children’s financial need; their financial resources and conduct of the parties.
+There is no automatic rule that assets are to be divided equally between the parties and much would depend on parties’ respective contributions, the length of the marriage and the volume of assets.